aquasecurity/kube-hunter/src/README.md

 To prevent an event from being published, return `None` from the execute method of your filter.
 To alter event attributes, return a new event, based on the `self.event` after your modifications, it will replace the event itself before it is published.
-__make sure to return the event from the execute method, or the event will not get publihshed__
+__Make sure to return the event from the execute method, or the event will not get publihshed__

 For example, if you don't want to hunt services found on a localhost IP, you can create the following module, in the `src/modules/report/`
 ```python